kaaron22/TriathlonTracker/resources/design-document.md

 ## 3. Use Cases

-User would like to add a workout to the workout history.
+U1.
+As a user of Triathlon Tracker, I want to record a triathlon workout, so that I have a saved history of my triathlon workouts.

+U2.
+As a user of Triathlon Tracker, I want confirmation of the workout being recorded, so that I know it was stored successfully.

+U3.
+As a user of Triathlon Tracker, I want to be able to modify a previously recorded workout, so that I can correct mistakes.

+U4.
+As a user of Triathlon Tracker, I want to be able to delete a previously recorded workout, so that I can remove a workout added in error.

+U5.

 User would like to view history of workouts by types.

 User would like to view workout history between specified dates.

-User would like to edit workout entries

-User would like to delete workout entries

 User would like to see a brief workout history by default in the landing page.

-User would like to see a summary of workout (total number of sessions per workout type).
+***User would like to see a summary of workout (total number of sessions per workout type).

-User would like to be notified that they successfully added a workout

 ## 4. Project Scope